insightsengineering/rtables/redesign/breaking_changes.md

 Will no longer work.
 They did work in the3e previous framework.

+## rtables compatability
+### header as a collection of rows
+Tthe 'header' of a TableTree (or similar) object is no longer a collection of rows in the rtables sense.
+This means that multiple (hopefully rarely used) accessors for manipulating the header as they were no longer work, including:

+ - `header_indent` throws a deprecation warning and always returns 0s
+ - `header_indent<-` throws a deprecation warning and returns x unmodified
+ - `header_row.naames` throws a deprecation warning and returns `NULL`
+ - `header_row.naames<-` throws a deprecation warning and x unmodified

 # FOR DISCUSSION
 ## row_by
 Specifying `row_by` uses the layout framework which will generate label rows for each level AND data rows corrersponding to them.